Generalization bounds for learning under graph-dependence: A survey: Notation and framework

+In the proof, each tree $T_{i}$ is rooted by choosing the vertex with the minimum Lipschitz coefficient $\min \{ c_j : j \in V(T_i) \}$ in that tree as the root.
+It can be shown that for some suitable ordering, \redd{each $V_i$ ranges in an interval of length at most $c_i+c_j$, where $j$ is the parent of $i$ in the tree, or simply $c_i$ (if $i$ corresponds to a root vertex).} The theorem then follows by applying the Chernoff-Cram\'er technique to $\sum_{i = 1}^n V_i$.
+The detailed proof is a bit involved and can be found in \cite{zhang}.

-\begin{re} If random variables $(X_1, \ldots, X_n)$ are independent, then empty graph $\overline{K}_n = ([n], \emptyset)$ is a valid dependency graphs for $(X_i)_{i\in[n]}$.
-In this case, inequality (\ref{eqn:Dependency forest}) becomes the McDiarmid's inequality \eqref{mc-ie}, since each vertex is treated as a tree.
+\begin{re} If random variables $(X_1, \ldots, X_n)$ are independent, then the empty graph $\overline{K}_n = ([n], \emptyset)$ is a valid dependency graphs for $\{ X_i \}_{i\in[n]}$.
+In this case, inequality (\ref{eqn:Dependency forest}) gets reduced to the McDiarmid's inequality \eqref{mc-ie}, since each vertex is treated as a tree.

 If all Lipschitz coefficients are of the same value $c$, then the denominator of the exponent in (\ref{eqn:Dependency forest}) becomes $ k c^2 + 4 (n-k) c^2 = (4n - 3k) c^2 $, since the number of edges in the forest is $n - k$.
 The denominator in Janson's bound (\ref{eqn:janson}) is $2nc^2$, since the fractional chromatic number of any tree is $2$.
-Thus if $k \ge 2n/3$, then \mra{the bound} \eqref{eqn:Dependency forest} is \mra{tighter} than \mra{Janson's concentration inequality \eqref{eqn:janson}} in this case. \end{re}
+Thus if $k \ge 2n/3$, then bound \eqref{eqn:Dependency forest} is \mra{tighter} than \mra{Janson's concentration inequality \eqref{eqn:janson}.} \end{re}